rubenaraujo/project_matchday/readme.md

 # Project MatchDay

-Project Cuju is a simple web page that displays the next football matches and in which portuguese channels they can be watched.
+Project MacthDay is a simple web page that displays the next football matches and in which portuguese channels they can be watched.

 ## Technologies